BitFinance-Co/exchange-frontend/README.md

-# BitFinance Frontend
+# BitFinance - The Bridge Frontend

 ## About

 Frontend repository for the BitFinance Trading Bridge for Quorum.
+The BitFinance Trading Bridge provides a solution for being able to exchange ERC-20 and ERC-721 tokens.
+It utilizes a bridge between two distinct blockchain tokens using the Quorum blockchain environment.

 ## Functionality
 Getting balances of ERC-20 and ERC-721 wallets.